 We found that when we confused the bees’ environment by modifying the gases present in the atmosphere, they spent more time foraging and would bring back less food, which would affect their colonies […] Because the concentration of scents changes drastically in air polluted environments, this could impact important interactions between plants and insects […] Declines in the pollination of wild plants may lead to increases in the population of plants that do not rely on pollinators, and pollinator declines would lead to decreases in crop yields.
 Honeybees and other pollinators are in trouble almost everywhere, and they pay us a lot of services through their pollination.

 By studying the correlation between bee populations and pollution, experts can better understand what factors are affecting the declining numbers and what actions need to be taken to better the situation.

-Acid rain falling on shallow bodies of water causes pH levels to fluctuate, causing fish to relocate their native location, to have respiratory problems and even die.
-Soft bodied animals like amphibians absorb pollutants through their skin and are much more sensitive to decreased pH levels in water.
+Acid rain falling on shallow bodies of water causes pH levels to fluctuate, causing fish to relocate their native location, have respiratory problems, and even die.
+Soft-bodied animals like amphibians absorb pollutants through their skin and are much more sensitive to decreased pH levels in water.
 Some amphibious species are more immune to water acidification than others, altering populations by affecting competition and predation between amphibians.

 Birds are directly and indirectly affected by air pollution.
-They spend more time in open air and have a higher breathing rate than humans, exposing themselves to greater levels of air pollution.
-Studies have shown that for birds with long term exposure to pollution, there was reduced egg production and hatching, lung failure, inflammation and reduced body size.
+They spend more time in the open air and have a higher breathing rate than humans, exposing themselves to greater levels of air pollution.
+Studies have shown that for birds with long-term exposure to pollution, there was reduced egg production and hatching, lung failure, inflammation, and reduced body size.